mayawagon/mayawagon.github.io/worklog.md

 # to-do
 - find someone implementing community wireless to be an audience/user
 - read and review [Web Literacy Curriculum Reboot](https://docs.google.com/document/d/1kIAw1o6sBovnYX5S8mBxdrIFOF3AOMQz4zSOahOV4dA/edit)
-- test out some of the lesson modules in the branches
+- test out some of the Web Literacy lesson modules in the branches
 - rewrite TYTHE's section on bias and assumptions (p.
 11)
 - send Stefanie people that should be in her consortium
 - Mock up Helio's site
-- ask David to ask Naila to collab on DiscoTech
 - write MOU for NYCxCoLabs
 - Contact Cheila about TPAC Petting Zoo?
 - Move everything from MIT Dropbox to external hard drive or personal harddrive before it is deactivated on January 25, 2018